vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 ### 5.1 Execution Tracing

-Each fee evaluation generates provenance records documenting:

-- Input parameter values used
-- LET variable bindings computed
-- CASE and YIELD conditions evaluated with true/false results
-- The selected YIELD expression and its computed value
-- Final fee amount with currency
+Each fee evaluation generates provenance records that comprehensively document the calculation process.
+These records capture the input parameter values used, all LET variable bindings computed during evaluation, and each CASE and YIELD condition evaluated along with its true/false result.
+The trace also records the selected YIELD expression with its computed value and the final fee amount including currency designation.

 This trace enables practitioners to verify calculations against official schedules and assists in dispute resolution.